ngokevin/up-there-webvr/README.md

 ![Screenshot](assets/images/screenshot.png)

-Up There is a three-dimensional VR planetarium, which contains true 3D positions of over 100k nearby stars.
-You can fly through them at warp speeds, and each star rendered with proportional scaling and coloring based on its magnitude (apparent) and surface temperature.
+Up There is a VR planetarium that contains true 3D positions and other information for over 100k nearby stars.
+Interact with any star to learn more about it, about any planets we've discovered orbiting it, and to see what the sky looks like from its point of view.
+Toggle constellation lines or highlights for stars with known exoplanets.
+See if you can find the sun without cheating.

 ## How To Try It Now